SvenMichaelKlose/tre/README.md

 included already, so you can play around with them without needing to tweak the makefiles.
 That's as simple as it can get at this time.  tré comes with no IDE whatsoever.
 But what you'll see in your browser's debugger is more or less readable.
-Some
+One of

 ```lisp
 (invoke-debugger)